Meet the Team: Rachel Gilmore

 Meet Rachel Gilmore!
-Rachel is a ILM (Level 7) certified coach, a Myers Briggs Practitioner and has a MSc in HR Development.
-With Neil Pavey, she runs Brighton-based Being Clean. which hosts a monthly practice group and Clean Language training events.
+Rachel is an ILM (Level 7) certified coach, a Myers Briggs Practitioner and has a MSc in HR Development.

 Rachel, what brought you to Clean Language?